 Force majeure is totally dependent on the wording of each contract.
 As a result, there is no generic advice other than to consult a lawyer about the particulars of each contract and the applicable situation.

 In general, it comes down to the wording of the individual contract clauses.
-No blanket statement regarding COVID-19 and force majeure is possible.
+No blanket statement regarding COVID-19 and the application of force majeure provisions is possible.
 Despite the declaration of a pandemic, until it is litigated, no one can definitively say that COVID-19 meets the force majeure criteria of any particular contract or if it meets the requirements of one contract that it meets the requirements of another.